Managing joining lists

-Scouting has become so popular that there are over 30,000 young people waiting to join.
+Scouts has become so popular that there're over 30,000 young people waiting to join us.
 We must be focused on offering a place at the earliest opportunity, once a young person has reached the correct age.

-It's a good idea to review your records at the start of each term so that you have an accurate picture of future vacancies, and of times when you are likely to be oversubscribed.
-It is important to keep your District informed so that they can offer the appropriate support.
+It's a good idea to review your records at the start of each term, so that you've an accurate picture of future vacancies and of times when you're likely to be oversubscribed.
+It's important to keep your District informed, so that they can offer the appropriate support.

 District run lists

 Both the register of interest and the joining list should be held at District level to allow an overview of the development of the District.
 This way the District can manage:

 - Each section having the appropriate number of adults.

 - Names only appearing once on the register of interest and/or the joining list.

 - Plans either to recruit new members (adults or young people) or to deal with expanding lists.

 - Transfers of young people to the District, making sure a place is found for them as quickly as possible.